No Text Needed: Forecasting MT Quality and Inequity from Fertility and Metadata: Abstract

 \section{Abstract}

-We show that translation quality can be predicted with surprising accuracy \textit{without ever running the translation system itself}.
-Using only a handful of features, token fertility ratios, token counts, and basic linguistic metadata (language family, script, and region), we can forecast ChrF scores for GPT-4o translations across 203 languages in the FLORES-200 benchmark.
+We show that translation quality can be predicted with surprising accuracy from token-level statistics and linguistic metatdata alone, \textit{without inspecting the translated text}.
+Using only a handful of features: token fertility ratios, token counts, and basic linguistic metadata (language family, script, and region), we can forecast ChrF scores for GPT-4o translations across languages in the FLORES-200 benchmark.
 Gradient boosting models achieve favorable performance ($R^{2}=0.66$ for XX$\rightarrow$English and $R^{2}=0.72$ for English$\rightarrow$XX).
-Feature importance analyses reveal that typological factors dominate predictions into English, while fertility plays a larger role for translations into diverse target languages.
-These findings suggest that translation quality is shaped by both token-level fertility and broader linguistic typology, offering new insights for multilingual evaluation and quality estimation.
+Feature importance analyses reveal that typological factors dominate predictions into English, while fertility plays a larger role for translations into diverse target languages, and the importance of fertility varies by model.
+We are not proposing methodology for quality estimation, rather these findings suggest explainability of translation quality shaped by both token-level fertility and broader linguistic typology, offering insight for multilingual evaluation and quality estimation.
+Our findings reveal systematic performance disparities across language families and regions, with implications for fairness and equity in multilingual NLP systems.